-On Thinking and Doing: In the first place you must learn the think and not to do.
+On Thinking and Doing: In the first place you must learn to think and not to do.
 After that you must learn to let the doing come about as a result of the thinking … It is alright to do, as long as you do the right thing.

 On Ends and Means: I think it was Aldous Huxley who wrote, after lessons with Alexander, that it was of the utmost importance to see that the means used to any end did, in fact, bring about that end and no other.
 It will be seen that the controversy about whether ends justify means or not has no basis in reality.
 What is real is that means condition ends directly, and that ends condition means indirectly.
 All the rest is verbiage.

 On Yoga: I may have been unlucky in having pupils who came to me after incorrectly studying Yoga.
 They were rigid both in neck and brain, and it would appear that learning to stand on one’s head had not done any good to the one or to the other…

 On Up: You need to know where up is, and what up is.
 One has to learn the Art of falling upwards.